enseadaio/website/content/about/content.md

 A Cloud native multi-package registry.

-Enseada is a modern, fast and scalable package registry, designed from the ground up to run in elastic, container-based environment and to be highly available and distributed.
+Enseada is a modern, fast and scalable package registry, designed from the ground up to run in elastic, container-based environments and to be highly available and distributed.

 ---